rainard/blogstatic/wp-content/plugins/q2w3-fixed-widget/readme.txt

 - the frontend script does not need jQuery anymore
 - removed unneeded options that previously helped resolving edge cases
 - "Stop Elements" and "Custom Fixed Elements" now accept any selector, including IDs, Class, and Type selectors.
+- fixed blocks in sidebars as introduced in WordPress 5.8
+- define stop blocks in sidebars that move up fixed blocks on scrolling
 - improved option descriptions on the admin page
 - improved behavior for elements higher than the screen – they first stick at the top and scroll to the bottom later
 - removed duplicating widget code